warrenguy/sinatra-rate-limiter/README.md

-As well as the default error message being available in `env['sinatra.error'].message`, `the env['sinatra.error.rate_limiter']` object contains three values for the exceeded limit:
+As well as the default error message being available in `env['sinatra.error'].message`, `the env['sinatra.error.rate_limiter']` object contains four values for the exceeded limit:

  * `.requests` Integer of the number of requests allowed
  * `.seconds` Integer of the number of seconds the request limit applies to
  * `.try_again` Integer the number of seconds until the limit resets
+ * `.bucket` Name of the triggering bucket

 ## Configuration